 NHS blood samples are usually destroyed after seven days.
-If you are happy for us to store your left-over anonymised samples and health data for research to improve diabetes care, then we would encourage you to join the SHARE register (registerforshare.org).
+If you are happy for your left-over anonymised samples and health data to be used for research to improve diabetes care, then we would encourage you to join the SHARE register (registerforshare.org).